sulova/Australia_MODIS/README.md

-# Australia - Monthly Fire Events in GIF using MODIS
+# Australia - Monthly Fire Events using MODIS 2019/2020 in GIF

 You can even [link to CODE!](https://code.earthengine.google.com/244dffc743880a73bf650affe61a6169)